-The small town of Schärding, on the border with Germany, is famous for its colorful buildings from the Late Baroque.
+The small town of Schärding, on the border with Germany, is famous for its colourful buildings from the Late Baroque.
 You can also enjoy the riverside promenade or a boat ride on the river Inn.

 The city’s main attraction is the so-called “Silberzeile” (silver row) at the Stadtplatz.
-Rows of colourful houses surround Schärding’s main square are its main attraction.
+Rows of colourful houses surrounding Schärding’s main square are its main attraction.
 In stark contrast to lively summer days, arriving here on a sunny serene November day was a highlight.
 The mellow light from the low-hanging sun softens the bright colours without diluting the impact.
 Therefore, the Baroque town in northern Austria is a perfect place to visit also in late fall.

 Colourful pastel facades

 Even though I had seen pictures of Schärding before I travelled, it is still something else to see the beautiful architecture with your own eyes.
 This is not just a gimmick to attract tourists.
-Moreover, the colourful pastel facades go back to the colours associated with the professional guilds in the middle ages (i.e. bakers blue, butcher’s red, hostel owners yellow or green).
-I enjoyed lovely 17 °C (62 °F) and sunshine from a blue sky allowed and had a coffee at the main square.
+Moreover, the colourful pastel facades go back to the colours associated with the professional guilds in the middle ages (i.e. bakers’ blue, butcher’s red, hostel owners yellow or green).
+I enjoyed the lovely 17 °C (62 °F) and sunshine from a blue sky allowed and had a coffee at the main square.
 Not as busy as in the summer months, it was pleasant to watch the locals going about their lives.
 Although the most beautiful houses are around the city square (Stadtplatz), I found many other impressive historic buildings in the small streets around.

 < Click on the images to enlarge >